Grocery “sticker shock” is consistently ranked as a top financial concern for newcomers during their first 90 days in Canada.

 1. Costco Wholesale Canada

 Why It’s Top: Think of Costco as the superhero of bulk buying.
-Their Kirkland Signature brand isn’t just a label—it’s a cult favorite for everything from organic quinoa to rotisserie chickens.
+Their Kirkland Signature brand isn’t just a label—it’s a cult favourite for everything from organic quinoa to rotisserie chickens.

 2. Walmart Canada Supercentres